 When to visit Kapas Island

 Like other beaches in Malaysia, it’s closed from November to February due to the monsoon season.

 It may open early in February to give way to vacationing locals for the Chinese New Year, so if you’re here during that month you can always inquire with the resorts if they are already open.

-What to do in Kapas Island
+Best Things to Do in Kapas Island

 The best thing to do in Kapas Island is to lay down on a hammock and beach bum.
 Seriously, this place is amazingly quiet and peaceful.

 Where to eat in Kapas Island

-Where to stay in Kapas Island
+Where to stay

-Captain Longhouse isn’t strict about checkin/checkout times, and rate is calculated per night.
+Captain Longhouse isn’t strict about check in/check out times, and rate is calculated per night.
 I checked in at about 10AM and checked out at 3PM and paid only RM50 for the dorm slot.

 If you’re on a budget, you can always book for a tent or slot in a dorm.
 I find that private rooms for one person are also not that expensive.
 For instance, chalets in Kapas Beach Chalet (KBC) cost only RM70-90 per night.